extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 Subqueries are queries embedded in other queries.

 Relational databases store data in multiple tables.
-Subqueries me
+Subqueries merge data from multiple sources together.

+Subqueries are useful for adding additional fil